petedejoy/documentation/v2/clickstream/destinations/heap-analytics.md

 ### Astronomer Side

-Add your App ID into the Heap connector on your Astronomer dashboard and give your new connection a unique name.
+Add your Source ID into the Heap connector on your Astronomer dashboard and give your new connection a unique name.
 Click `Create Destination` and your pipeline will be activated.

 ![heap-analytics3](../../../images/heap-analytics3.gif)